eldelto/zerberus/To-Do.md

   - [x] Create session => How to differentiate between anonymous and authenticated session?
   - [x] Fix cookie persistence across requests
   - [x] Change validate session to return an error on anonymous sessions
+  - [ ] Add middleware to check for session or else redirect to /authenticate
   - [ ] Generate and persist `AuthenticationRequest {
                                 id    // To not send the sessionID in the OAuth request state
                                 sessionID
                                 authorizationRequest
+                                referrer?
                               }` (should only be valid for 5 min)
 - [ ] GET /authenticate/callback
   - [ ] Retrieve authorization code